Trevbytes/kyles_critters/testing.md

     - Product models and catagories set up.
 - [X] Products can be seen on the products page.
     - Connected products to the html page.
-- [ ] Featured products display on the homepage.
+- [X] Featured products display on the homepage.
+    - Featured option added to product model.
+Featured products are shown on the homepage.
+- [ ] Products are sorted and filtered on the products page.
 ---
 ## Known Issues
 ---